MicahChalmer/rust-fuse-mc-original/README.md

 This is a curiosity project for me.
 No actual need to use it is motivating me to develop it.
 My only motivation was curiosity about both Rust and FUSE--by developing an interface between them I figured I could learn about both.
 Consider yourself warned.

+Calling through C function pointers still doesn't work (see mozilla/rust#6194 and mozilla/rust#3678).
+This makes it necessary to use my own C shim to be able to call a function pointer that fuse passes us.
+I'm not particularly concerned with this as it is a temporary stopgap--once Rust fixes up its FFI to be able to call C functions through C function pointers it will no longer be necessary.

 # BUILDING

+To build the C shim, run `make` inside the `wrapper` directory.
+I did not bother trying to make rustpkg do this, so you have to do it yourself before building the rust code.

-Build it with [rustpkg](https://github.com/mozilla/rust/blob/master/doc/rustpkg.md).  `rust_fuse` is the interface library and `hello_fs` is the aforementioned "hello world" filesystem that uses it.
+Build the rust code with [rustpkg](https://github.com/mozilla/rust/blob/master/doc/rustpkg.md).  `rust_fuse` is the interface library and `hello_fs` is the aforementioned "hello world" filesystem that uses it.

 I'm using the nightly builds of Rust as pulled from the [Ubuntu PPA](https://launchpad.net/%7Ehansjorg/+archive/rust), which tracks the `master` branch of rust.